Hi,

 Very true, but it was also reported against the employee that he is in possession of company property, and he has already left the company.

-Thus SC judgement on with holding or forfeiture of gratuity payment , in case of recovery of dues (dues can be outstanding dues or equivalent cash value of any company property), thus holds good in the current case.
+Thus, the Supreme Court judgment on withholding or forfeiture of gratuity payment in case of recovery of dues (dues can be outstanding dues or the equivalent cash value of any company property) holds good in the current case.

 Kindly correct me if I am wrong.